Logan289/ScreenTimeBruteForce/README.md

 ## DEPENDENCIES

-This has been tested with Python 2
+This has been tested with [Python 2.7](https://www.python.org/downloads/release/python-2714/)

-Requires Passlib 1.7+ Install with `pip install passlib`
+Requires [Passlib](https://passlib.readthedocs.io/en/stable/) Install with `pip install passlib`

 ## How to Use